nkleck/CyberStakes2020/Web_Security/300_Who_Is_That_In_The_Mirror/README.md

 Go ahead and click the `Start Challenge` button and generate our docker image.
 Go to the website and you will find a login page.
 Before we do anything, let's analyze the [database dump](./database.sql) and formulate an approach.
 There are two things that immediately catch our interest from the dump.

 **First**, the sql dump contains a series of commands that generate the `users` table and then `insert` a couple entries.
 Looking at the challenge login page, there is a `Register` button.
 This means we that when we create a user, our input is written to the `users` table.
-Going back to the Article referenced in the hint, we may be able to write perform a SQL injection here.
-We will have to determine which columns we are able to inject into in a bit.
+Going back to the Article referenced in the hint, we may be able to perform a SQL injection here.
+In a bit, we will determine which columns we are able to perform an inject.
 ```sql
 CREATE TABLE `users` (
   `user_id` int(11) NOT NULL AUTO_INCREMENT,